viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 1. Click the **Train model** button in the upper-left cover of the [**Datasets**](https://app.viam.com/data/datasets) subtab view for your dataset.
 1. Select the **Object detection** model type, select the label or labels you added in the previous step, enter a name for your new ML model, and click **Train model**.

-   {{< imgproc src="/tutorials/filtered-camera-module/train-a-new-model.png" alt="The models tab in the Viam app showing the configuration for training a new object detection model using the viam-figure dataset and viam-figure label" resize="600x" >}}
+   {{< imgproc src="/tutorials/filtered-camera-module/train-a-new-model.png" alt="The models tab in the Viam app showing the configuration for training a new object detection model using the viam-figure dataset and viam-figure label" resize="1000x" >}}

    Your model will begin training on the images you have tagged, and should be ready after a short time.
    You can view your model's training progress from the **Models** subtab under the [**DATA** page](https://app.viam.com/data/view).

-   {{< imgproc src="/tutorials/filtered-camera-module/train-model-training.png" alt="The models subtab under the data tab in the Viam app showing a model being actively trained" resize="600x" >}}
+   {{< imgproc src="/tutorials/filtered-camera-module/train-model-training.png" alt="The models subtab under the data tab in the Viam app showing a model being actively trained" resize="800x" >}}

    Models that are still being trained appear under **Training**, while models that have completed training and are ready for use appear under **Models**.

-   {{< imgproc src="/tutorials/filtered-camera-module/train-model-complete.png" alt="The models subtab under the data tab in the Viam app, showing a model that has completed training and is ready for use" resize="600x" >}}
+   {{< imgproc src="/tutorials/filtered-camera-module/train-model-complete.png" alt="The models subtab under the data tab in the Viam app, showing a model that has completed training and is ready for use" resize="1200x" >}}

 If you already have a model you want to use, you can [upload an existing model](/ml/upload-model/) instead and skip this step.

 For more information, see [Train a model](/ml/train-model/).

-## Configure ML model and vision services
+## Configure the ML model and vision services

 The `filter_camera` module filters image data based on your trained ML model, and so requires that your machine has the ML model service and vision service configured.